vitorbezzan/tree_machine/README.md

 Specific auto-tune trees that use Bayesian optimization to select the best model overall and the best hyperparameters for that model.
 The models are trained using a `lightgbm` backend, and the user can change the parameters to use during `fit`.

 Can be used as a last step inside a `sklearn.pipeline` object.

-### DeepTrees
-Continuous tree models that use gradient descent to train a deep neural network.
-The model is structured using `tensorflow` syntax, and the user can change the parameters as any other `sklearn` model.

-Can be used as a last step inside a `sklearn.pipeline` object.